Snapstromegon/Podman-minimal-root-setup/README.md

 ### Using Ansible

-Inside the ansible folder there are 4 .ansible playbooks.
+Inside the ansible folder there are six .ansible playbooks.

 - complete.ansible - this runs the other plays
 - default_yum_install - this runs play 01 and 02, but installs podman via yum